muratk3n/thirdwave/en/tweets/2020/week18e.md

 ---

 There is data from Quandl on this but time series stops at 2018 for some reason.
+Ideally I'd like to get it from them.

 *2020-5-1 7:38:0*